Pangasinan Presidents

 The Pangasinan Presidents were a professional basketball team in the now-defunct Metropolitan Basketball Association from 1998 to 1999.
-The Presidents name were the Philippines Presidents Ramos is from Pangasinan at the team owner is Tim Orbos, a brother of Gov. Oscar Orbos from Bani, Pangasinan.

-Pangasinan team is one of the 12 original teams in the MBA.
+The Presidents' name is derived from President Fidel V. Ramos, who hailed from Pangasinan.
+The team owner is Tim Orbos, a brother of then-Pangasinan Governor Oscar Orbos.
+Later at the mid of 1999 season, the Presidents renamed to Waves to Markable the bigwaves saw at the Lingayen Gulf.
+Pangasinan team is one of the 12 original teams of the MBA.